-PY 2009 CAPER Barriers to Affordable Housing #16 response:
+PY 2010 CAPER Barriers to Affordable Housing #16 response:

-Since the City has a fairly large supply of affordable housing, our focus has been on working with people to allow them to purchase the houses.
+Since the City has a fairly large supply of affordable housing, the City continues to support agencies that work with people to allow them to purchase the houses.
 NHS, Family Services, and the City provided credit counseling to their clients.
 NHS worked with clients to help them either obtain a home or keep them from losing the home they already have.
 Family Services provides general credit counseling.
 The Housing Authority works with its Family Self Sufficiency and Homeownership Voucher clients to either help them obtain a home or to get over financial hurdles to allow them to stay in their home, whether they are renting or seeking homeownership.